 To extend the life of mosaic tile garden art … reseal with a waterproof sealer, at the beginning of each season.

-Decoupage was my first love and after attending a crash glass class using a 2-part epoxy … it got me thinking … why go to all the trouble of working with toxic adhesives when you can do pretty much the same thing using Weldbond.
+Decoupage was my first love and after attending a crash glass class using a 2-part epoxy … it got me thinking … why go to all the trouble working with toxic adhesives when I can do the same thing with Weldbond.

-After painting the trivet and letting it completely dry, I laid out the design so the quote showed through the glass properly and glued the papers directly onto the trivet.
+Painted the trivet and let it dry overnight.
+Glued the paper to the trivet with Weldbond and let it dry.
 Don’t get carried away with the glue.
-Just brush on enough glue to attach the images.
-Let it dry and brush on a few more layers of glue, letting it dry each time.
+Just brush on enough glue to attach the papers and let it dry before adding a couple more layers of glue, letting it dry each time.

-When the papers were dry and perfectly sealed from layers of glue … I glued the tile border first, applying Weldbond to each tile piece and applied the glass by smearing Weldbond onto the back of each glass piece so it wouldn’t puddle and refuse to dry clear.
+When the papers were dry, I glued the tile border with Weldbond.
+Then filled in the rest with the glass by smearing Weldbond onto the back of each glass piece so it won’t puddle and refuse to dry clear.